Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Weight Loss

 We all know this phrase, “an apple a day keeps the doctor away.”
 Apples contain essential vitamins and minerals; also, they are considered a good source of antioxidants, which play a significant role in keeping your body healthy.
-Besides all this, apples contain fever fat and have a low glycemic index, making them a good choice for low-fat diets.
-On the other hand, papayas contain low calories and fewer carbs; in this case, they are a good choice for low-calorie and low-calorie diets [11] [12].
+On the other hand, papayas contain low calories and less carbs; in this case, they are a good choice for low-calorie and low-calorie diets [11] [12].

 Dash Diet